 Over the last few years more lighting types have entered the market.
 LED grow lights, High Intensity lights and more.

 Lighting setups may change but plants have not.
-They still require the right lighting to produce great plants.
+They still require the right lighting and light intensity to produce great plants.
+Check out this article on the question – does LED light help plants grow?